janlii/Powershell-PKI-AD/README.md

 - Start-RDP servername
 - Start-RemotePS servername

+## Install-GroupManagedServiceAccount.ps1
+Script that installs a Group Managed Service Account (GMSA) on a server, without having to install the 'RSAT-AD-Tools' feature.

 ## New-ADIssuancePolicy.ps1
 Powershell script to create an issuance policy (OID, name and CPS URL) in Active Directory based on an existing OID information.